-1. When a complainant believes that the Agency has failed to comply with the terms of a settlement agreement, he/she must notify the EEO Director in writing, within 30 calendar days of when he/she knew or should have known of the alleged noncompliance.
-(See 29 C.F.R. § 1614.504 and paragraph O.4. - Time Limits, below; MD-110, Chap.
-IX, F.).
-The complainant may request that the agreement be specifically implemented or that the complaint be reinstated.

-2. The Agency shall respond to the complainant in writing.
+- 1. When a complainant believes that the Agency has failed to comply with the terms of a settlement agreement, he or she must notify the EEO Director in writing, within 30 calendar days of when the complainant knew or should have known of the alleged noncompliance.
+(See 29 C.F.R. § 1614.504; paragraph O(4) Time Limits, below; MD-110, Chap.
+9(IX)(F), Ch.10(II)(A)(3)).
+The complainant may request that the agreement be specifically implemented or that the complaint be reinstated. - 2.
+The Agency shall respond to the complainant in writing.
 If the Agency fails to respond or the complainant is dissatisfied with the response, the complainant may appeal to the EEOC in accordance with 29 C.F.R. § 1614.504.
-The complainant may file an appeal 35 calendar days after serving the EEO Director with the allegations of noncompliance, but must file an appeal within 30-days of the Agency response.
+The complainant may file an appeal 35 calendar days after serving the EEO Director with the allegations of noncompliance, but must file an appeal within 30 days of the Agency response.